 The main record of children born before 1842 is the baptismal register of Holy Trinity (Anglican) Church.
 This can be viewed on microfilm at the Library, or names can be searched in the Index to baptisms at Trinity Church, Adelaide 1837-1843 compiled by Mary Kowalick.

 A guide to early church records for South Australia appears on Graham Jaunay's Adelaide Proformat website.

-Compulsory Civil Registration of births, deaths and marriages began in 1842.
+Civil Registration of births, deaths and marriages began in South Australia in 1842.

 Births for 1842 - 1928 have been transcribed into a digger database which may be searched at the Library.
 This information is also held in both book and microfiche format.